shrinerb/shrine-url/README.md

 # Shrine::Storage::Url

-Provides a fake storage which allows you to create a Shrine attachment defined only by a custom URL.
+Provides a "storage" which allows you to save uploaded files defined by a custom URL.

 ## Installation